NormanTUD/asanAI/README.md

 Layers are shown in their semantical categories.
 Each layer has its own set of internal configurations which is accessible from the `Settings` button in each layer.

-Unless the *Expert mode* being activated (from the top robbon), various guiding mechanisms assist users in their decision.
-e.g., mismatching layers cannot be selected, wrong values will be highlighed, etc.
+Unless the *Expert mode* being activated (from the top robbon), various guiding mechanisms assist users in their decision e.g., mismatching layers cannot be selected, wrong values will be highlighed, etc.

 <p align="center">